BlogThings To Do

 Avoid

 Peak heat, prayer hour, lunch breaks.
 Many stalls partially closed.
 Narrow alleys in intense sun.
-The souk at its least rewarding.
+The souk at its least rewarding for shopping or negotiation.

 Frequently Asked

-The main souks around Jemaa el-Fnaa are well-policed and safe during daylight and into the evening.
-The primary hazard is motorcycles and scooters moving at speed through narrow alleys — they do not slow for pedestrians.
-Standard urban awareness is sufficient throughout the medina.
+• The main souks around Jemaa el-Fnaa are well-policed and safe during daylight and into the evening.
+The primary hazard is motorcycles and scooters moving at speed through narrow alleys: they do not slow for pedestrians.
+Standard urban awareness is sufficient.
+For a full breakdown, read our guide on whether Marrakech is safe.

-For items under 500 MAD, the fair price is typically 50–70% of the asking price.
-For higher-value items — carpets, quality jewelry — 40–60% of the opening ask is a realistic outcome.
+• For items under 500 MAD, the fair price is typically 50 to 70% of the asking price.
+For higher-value items such as carpets and quality jewelry, 40 to 60% of the opening ask is a realistic outcome.
 The goal is a price you are genuinely satisfied with, not the theoretical minimum.

-Tourism experts generally advise against it due to widespread dilution and counterfeiting.
-If you prefer to buy in the souk, use Souk el Attarine specialists with visible foot traffic, apply all three tests, and open every bottle before committing.
+• Tourism specialists generally advise against it due to widespread dilution and counterfeiting.
+If you prefer the souk, use Souk el Attarine specialists with visible foot traffic, apply all three tests, and open every bottle before committing.
 Carrefour supermarket provides a reliable guaranteed alternative.

-The lighter test is definitive: hold a flame briefly to a loose edge thread.
+• The lighter test is definitive: hold a flame briefly to a loose edge thread.
 Wool does not ignite; synthetic fibre burns and melts with a plastic smell.
-Beyond that, look for knot irregularities, slight asymmetry, and natural colour variation — all evidence of human hands.
+Beyond that, look for knot irregularities, slight asymmetry, and natural colour variation.
+All are evidence of human hands.
+Read more in our Moroccan rug shopping guide.

-Quality varies enormously.
-Look for hallmarks — “800,” “925,” or “950” — stamped inside the piece.
-Apply the magnet test: real silver does not respond.
+• Quality varies enormously.
+Look for hallmarks (“800,” “925,” or “950”) stamped inside the piece, and apply the magnet test: real silver does not respond.
 Pieces described as “Berber silver” without hallmarks are likely alloys containing nickel and lead rather than certified silver.

-Use Souk Semmarine for orientation only, then branch into the specialist quarters: Souk el Attarine for spices and argan, Souk Smata for babouches, Souk Cherratine for bags, Souk Zrabi for carpets.
+• Use Souk Semmarine for orientation only, then branch into the specialist quarters: Souk el Attarine for spices and argan oil, Souk Smata for babouches, Souk Cherratine for bags, and Souk Zrabi for carpets.
 Specialist souks offer better prices, more knowledgeable vendors, and a far more authentic atmosphere.
+See our page on where the souks in Marrakech are for a full overview.

 🏅Licensed GuideMinistry of Tourism · Ref.
 2898